 Criminology/Sociology Double Major, Bachelor of Arts

 The Department of Sociology, Criminology, and Anthropology offers a double major in Sociology and Criminology.
 The double major gives students the opportunity to specialize in two related fields and explore the disciplines of sociology and criminology in a highly complementary manner.
-The program provides excellent preparation for students considering careers and/or advanced study in areas such as criminology, sociology, criminal justice, law, law enforcement, public health, business, and social services.
+The program provides excellent preparation for students considering careers and/or advanced study in areas such as criminology, sociology, criminal justice, law, law enforcement, public health, program development and evaluation, community advocacy, business, non-profit administration, research, and social services.
 The program requirements for the double major and all university-level requirements can be completed in four years.

 Students who earn the double major will have the opportunity to develop proficiency with a range of theoretical and methodological tools used by both Criminologists and Sociologists, allowing them to think critically about the structural nature and complexities of social inequality and justice.
 As social sciences, both disciplines share common methods and many of the same theoretical concerns.
 Examples include the social construction of deviance; the impact of crime and crime control on communities; the law as a social phenomenon; the organization and functions of each component of the criminal legal system; and the general social, political, and economic frameworks of society that influence the nature and perception of social problems, including crime and social control.